d12frosted/elpa-mirror/gnu/ement-readme.txt

      • `ement-room-send-image' to send an image.
      • `ement-room-set-topic' to set a room's topic.
      • `ement-room-occur' to search in a room's known events.
+     • `ement-room-override-name' to override a room's display name.
      • `ement-ignore-user' to ignore a user (or with interactive prefix, un-ignore).
      • `ement-room-set-message-format' to set a room's message format